mousa-alagha/mousa-alagha/README.md

 ## About me

-I’m a huge fan of **Python, TFLite, PyTorch, OpenCV, Streamlit/FastAPI**, open-source, and writing **testable, reproducible software** 🧪.
+I’m a huge fan of **Python, TFLite, PyTorch, OpenCV, Streamlit/FastAPI**, open-source, and writing **testable, reproducible software**.

 ---